In this Article

 2. Second Trimester

 In this phase, your body will see a general relaxation of the smooth muscles along with dilation of the arteries to accommodate the increase in blood volume.
-These changes will ensure that your blood pressure stays normal while increasing your heart rate.
-During the fourth month, your heart will pump 30% to 50% more blood than usual.
+In the second trimester, there will be hemodilution, i.e., an increase in blood volume, under the influence of hormones; these hormones can dilate the blood vessels to maintain the blood pressure.
+So these changes won’t affect your blood pressure – it will be normal, but they may increase your heart rate.
+During the fourth month, your heart will pump 30% to 50% more blood than usual and as a result, your heart rate may increase.

 3. Third Trimester

-Can an Increase in the Heart Rate Affect Your Pregnancy?
+Can an Increase in Heart Rate Affect Your Pregnancy?

 Heart palpitations or an increase in heart rate during pregnancy is usually a sign of a healthy pregnancy.
 This means that your body is working hard to ensure that your baby gets the oxygen and essential nutrients to develop healthily.

-If your heart beats faster but it not accompanied with other serious symptoms, there is nothing to worry about.
+If your heart beats faster but it not accompanied by other serious symptoms, there is nothing to worry about.
 You must remember that this is a normal physiological response of your body.

 How to Deal With an Increased Heart Rate While Pregnant

-Make sure that you get enough sleep every day and that your sleep patterns remain undisturbed.
-Practising yoga and meditation can also calm you down but be sure to clarify with your doctor before trying anything.
+If you experience heart palpitations during pregnancy, you can drink moderate amounts of chamomile tea or try aromatherapy with lavender – these may calm you down.
+You should make sure that you get enough sleep daily and that your sleep pattern remains undisturbed.
+Practising yoga and meditation can also calm you down, but you should clarify with your doctor before trying anything new.

 An increase in heart rate during pregnancy is common and happens because of the physiological changes your body goes through.
 Ensure that you get enough rest and do not stress during this time.
 Also, have an honest and open conversation with your doctor if you have any fear about your pregnancy.